krautchanpro/VF_TankAddon/README.md

 # VF_WarriorAddon Updated for All Tanks with TurtleWoW Support

-Author: [Dilatazu](https://github.com/Dilatazu) Updated by [Otari98](https://github.com/Otari98) Updated for all tanks and support TurtleWoW abilities by [krautchanpro](https://github.com/krautchanpro)
+Author: [Dilatazu](https://github.com/Dilatazu) Updated by [Otari98](https://github.com/Otari98) Updated for all tanks and support TurtleWoW abilities by Dirtyclaws [krautchanpro](https://github.com/krautchanpro)

 Announces the following in party and raid chat: